 - 24.1 All staff are required to complete the 'Business Travel Decision Maker' before travel to ensure the most efficient and effective approach is taken to travel.
 The options include use of technology to access a meeting remotely, car sharing, travel by train and use of Council pool cars.
 Should the decision maker result in a recommendation to seek approval from line management to use own vehicle and therefore claim mileage, paragraphs 24.2 24.6 must be complied with. - 24.2 Payments to Members and employees of the Council who are entitled to claim for travelling or other expenses will only be made for actual expenditure reasonably and necessarily incurred in the course of their duties. - 24.3 Payments to Members of the Council including co-opted members of its Committees who are entitled to claim travelling or other allowances will be made by the Director People, Performance & Change following submission of the prescribed form duly completed and signed and supported, where appropriate, by receipts.
 All mileage claims should be supported by fuel VAT receipts and be in accordance with the Mileage Guidelines issued by Human Resources (available on the Intranet in HR Policies and procedures). - 24.4 All claims by employees for payment of car mileage allowance, subsistence allowance, travelling and incidental expenses will be submitted electronically online to the Director People, Performance & Change.
-Claims must be in a form approved by the Director People, Performance & Change, made up to a specified date of each month, and submitted to them within three working days thereof and supported, where appropriate, by receipts.
+Claims are approved via the appropriate manager in Business World before being submitted for processing, Claims must be in a form approved by the Director People, Performance & Change, made up to a specified date of each month, and submitted to them within three working days thereof and supported, where appropriate, by receipts.
 All mileage claims should be supported by fuel VAT receipts and be in accordance with the Mileage Guidelines issued by Human Resources (available on the Intranet in HR Policies and procedures).

-- 24.5 The names of officers, together with specimen signatures and initials, authorised to sign such documents must be sent to the Chief Financial Officer by Directors and immediately amended on the occasion of any change. - 24.6 Certification of claims by the authorising officer will be taken to mean that they are satisfied that the journeys were authorised, the expenses properly and necessarily and actually incurred and that the allowances are properly payable by the Council.
+24.5 Certification of claims by the authorising officer will be taken to mean that they are satisfied that the journeys were authorised, the expenses properly and necessarily and actually incurred and that the allowances are properly payable by the Council.